 II.
 Process for Intervention for Unsatisfactory Performance

 Remediation will be implemented for demonstration of unsatisfactory performance in identified areas.
-The Department Chair in consultation with the Program Chair will determine what action is required.
+The Department Chair in consultation with the Dean of the College and a team of peers will determine what action is required.